‘Seinfeld’: Julia Louis-Dreyfus Was Partly Responsible for Having George’s Fiancée, Susan, Killed Off

 Louis-Dreyfus wasn’t the only reason Susan was axed from the show.
 Allegedly, the writing team was looking for a way to end George and Susan’s engagement, anyway.
 To hear Alexnader tell it, the pair were never supposed to get married, but the writing team struggled to come up with a way to end the relationship.
 They didn’t want the end of the engagement to come off as tired or contrived.
 Killing her off in a comical way, while poking fun at George’s cheapness, seemed like a natural way to go.

 Jason Alexander later issued an apology

 Alexander later issued an apology for his statements.
-On Twitter, the comedian said that he thought the world of Swedberg and that he was not trying to speak poorly of her or her acting abilities.
+On Twitter, the actor said that he thought the world of Swedberg and that he was not trying to speak poorly of her or her acting abilities.
 He called her “the sweetest” before saying he actually intended to defend her in his lengthy rant about her time on the show.
 Swedberg never commented.

 After Seinfeld, Swedberg continued to act, taking on mostly guest roles in television shows and TV movies.
 She appeared in Roswell, ER, and Becker in the early 2000s.
 According to IMDb, her last acting credit was recorded in 2010.
 Swedberg made one guest appearance as Olivia Maxwell in Hawthorne.
 The show, starring Jada Pinkett Smith, aired on TNT for three seasons.